SravanChittupalli/mitacs-2021/_posts/2021-05-23-welcome-to-jekyll.markdown

 Started coding!
 Explored different color spaces.
 HSV was the best.
 Tuned color ranges for segmentation.
 As HSV doesnot take into consideration the structural composition of the class, there are a lot of misclassifications.
 Also, lighting condition affect this algorithm a lot.
 Got 82% accuracy for flower detection and ~52% accuracy for ripe strawberry detection.
 So, now as the baseline accuracy is set I can move on to the second method.

+## 26-05-2021

+Most of my day went into setting up Darknet and then annotating 86 images.
+Plan is to train a model partially and then getting predictions and using them to create a new dataset.

+Trained YOLO tiny to check if YOLO is good at classifying flowers, ripe, unripe strawberries.
+Well, it was working extremely well.

+## 27-05-2021

+Tested the trained YOLO tiny weights on different videos.
+The results were good.

+Made a script to get predictions and these predictions were stored in such a way that the data generated can be used to create a bigger dataset and then trained the model again with bigger and better data for better accuracy.
+Astonishingly after 6000 epochs the loss of both the models was approximately the same.

 <!-- {% highlight ruby %}
 def print_hi(name)
   puts "Hi, #{name}"